ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-4-3.md

-# Leveraging Support Networks and Community for Encouragement and Motivation

 In this chapter, we will explore the significance of support networks and community in fostering perseverance.
 Human beings are social creatures, and we thrive when we have a strong support system to lean on during challenging times.
 By cultivating relationships, seeking support, and actively participating in communities, we can tap into a wellspring of encouragement and motivation that fuels our perseverance.
 Let's delve into the transformative power of leveraging support networks and community for cultivating perseverance.